Brazil blocks Musk’s X after company refuses to name local representative amid feud with judge

 A search Friday on X showed hundreds of Brazilian users inquiring about VPNs that could potentially enable them to continue using the platform by making it appear they were logging on from outside the country.
 It was not immediately clear how Brazilian authorities would police this practice and impose fines cited by de Moraes.

-X said that it plans to publish what it has called de Moraes’ “illegal demands” and related court filings “in the interest of transparency.”

-Also on Thursday evening, Starlink, Musk’s satellite internet service provider, said on X that de Moraes this week froze its finances, preventing it from doing any transactions in the country where it has more than 250,000 customers.
+On Thursday evening, Starlink, said on X that de Moraes this week froze its finances, preventing it from doing any transactions in the country where it has more than 250,000 customers.

 “This order is based on an unfounded determination that Starlink should be responsible for the fines levied—unconstitutionally—against X. It was issued in secret and without affording Starlink any of the due process of law guaranteed by the Constitution of Brazil.
 We intend to address the matter legally,” Starlink said in its statement.
 The law firm representing Starlink told the AP that the company appealed, but wouldn’t make further comment.